Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

-In order to obtain more advanced properties for the essential minimal volume, we investigate the flexibility of the condition $|\sec|\leq 1$.
-The main result of this subsection is Theorem \ref{keyprop} , which improves results of \cite{CheegerGromov86} and enables to locally collapse manifolds with a uniform bound on the curvature.
+The main result of this section is the technical Proposition \ref{keyprop} , which enables to locally collapse 4-manifolds with a uniform bound on the curvature.
 In what follows, if $S$ is a subset of a manifold $(V,g)$ and $r>0$, set

 Recall that if $\mathbf{A}:=\{A_l\}_{l=1}^\infty$ is a sequence of positive numbers, a metric $g$ is said to be $\mathbf{A}$-regular if